chromaui/chromatic-docs/github-actions.md

           # 👇 Chromatic projectToken, refer to the manage page to obtain it.
           projectToken: {% raw %}${{ secrets.CHROMATIC_PROJECT_TOKEN }}{% endraw %}
         # 👇 Checks if the branch is master and accepts all changes in Chromatic
-      - name: Deploy to Chromatic and auto accept changes
+      - name: Publish to Chromatic and auto accept changes
         if: github.ref == 'refs/heads/master'
         uses: chromaui/action@v1
         # Required options for the Chromatic GitHub Action